jpsim/Yams/README.md

 ```

 To build for Apple platforms (macOS, iOS, tvOS, watchOS), there is no
-need to sparately build Foundation because it is included as part of
+need to separately build Foundation because it is included as part of
 the SDK:

 ```